-There are instructors that do not use props in a Yin class but am all about the props.
+There are instructors that do not use props in a Yin class.
+I am all about the props.

 In my personal practice, I find that the better my body is supported (while maintaining my edge) the more the muscles can relax.
 As the muscles release, I let go of tension and really notice the benefits of my practice.
 You can spend money on fancy props (bolsters, blankets, blocks, straps) or you can use what you have in your home (pillows, cushions, books, your cat).